Wearing and Caring for Masks and Face Coverings

 - Untie the strings or remove by the ear loops, if your mask has them.
 If you have a cloth face covering that does not have strings or ear loops, remove the covering by touching a part of it that does not touch the face.

-- Fold the mask together and place in a clean paper bag or into the washing machine.
+- Fold the mask together (with the part that touches the face on the inside) and place in a clean paper bag or into the washing machine.

 - Clean your hands with soap and water or alcohol-based hand sanitizer.

-How Should We Take Care of Masks and Face Coverings?
+How Should We Take Care of Masks and Cloth Face Coverings?

 - Wash any worn masks at least once a day, or more often if they look dirty.
 If the manufacturer gave any special directions, follow them.
 Use the warmest settings on the washer and dryer that's safe for the material.